 - Mount/ system: This option on recovery mode allows you to mount the System partition on your Android and modify anything on this partition via your computer.

 - Wipe data/factory reset: Comes the situation when you need to reset your Samsung android.
-In such this option on recover mode allows you to reset and wipe all data from the device on the go.
+In such this option on recovery mode allows you to reset and wipe all data from the device on the go.

 - Wipe cache partition: A cache partition allows you to wipe the temporary data storage called cache.
-Cleaning the cache partition can help you to resolve the common app and OS-related issues.
+Cleaning the cache partition can help you to resolve common app and OS-related issues.

 - View recovery logs: The recovery logs on Android devices keep a record of all activities done via the recovery mode.

-- Run graphics test: This is the advanced option on recove mode screen that allows you to run a GPU test on Android.
+- Run graphics test: This is the advanced option on recovery mode screen that allows you to run a GPU test on Android.
 However, you can also use IoT menu to run a graphics test on your Samsung.

 - Power off: Selecting this option on the recovery screen allows you to power off the Samsung device.